rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Check_Point_Firewall_from_Microsoft_Teams/help.md

 # Version History

+* 1.2.0 - Replace the preset text of "change_me" with automatic team and channel name extraction in all Microsoft Teams steps except the first one | Update Microsoft Teams to version 3.1.0 | Update documentation
 * 1.1.1 - Update to make the Microsoft Teams plugin the latest version
 * 1.1.0 - Update to make the Check Point NGFW plugin the latest version
 * 1.0.0 - Initial workflow